Natural Pet Food in Australia: Why Real Ingredients Matter

 What “Natural” Pet Food Means — and What It Doesn’t

-• Natural vs organic: Organic speaks to how ingredients are farmed (inputs and certification).
-Natural speaks to the source and processing.
-A diet can be natural but not organic, or vice versa.
+- Natural vs organic: Organic speaks to how ingredients are grown or raised and whether they meet certification standards.
+Natural speaks more to source and processing.
+A food can be natural without being organic, and organic without being especially well designed.

 Natural Dog Food vs Natural Cat Food — Species Biology Matters

-• Cats: Need higher protein density, taurine, arachidonic acid and pre-formed vitamin A from animal sources.
-They are less tolerant of carbohydrate bulk and rely heavily on meat and organ content.
+- Cats: Need higher protein density and key nutrients such as taurine, arachidonic acid and pre-formed vitamin A from animal sources.
+They are generally less suited to carbohydrate-heavy formulas.

-• Shared needs: Both species need appropriate fats (including omega-3), essential vitamins and minerals, and foods that are safe, palatable and complete.
+- Shared needs: Both species need appropriate fats, essential vitamins and minerals, adequate hydration and a formula that is safe, palatable and nutritionally complete.

 Key Nutrients in Natural Diets for Dogs and Cats